AnnaRoos/data-structure-algorithm-exercises/README.md

 I'm writing my own solutions first and then comparing them with the solutions from the article.

-I'm using Jest to write the tests for the functions.
+I'm using Jest to tests my solutions.